kanidm/webauthn-rs/demo/README.md

 self-signed certificate for `localhost` which is valid for 5 days, and will only update it if it has expired (or is close to expiry).
 Modify this as you need.

-## Demo limitations
+## Demo limitations and quirks

 As this is a demo, there are a number of limitations which reduce the security of the application.
 In a real application, you'd sort this out:

+* This demo stores all accounts and passkeys in an SQLite database.

-* There's no "session" functionality, so anyone can enroll a credential for any username.
+* There's no "authenticated session", so anyone can enroll a credential for any username without prior authentication.
 Accounts are "created" when attempting a credential for a username that is not already taken.

-  In a real app, you'd authenticate the user before allowing them to enroll new credentials.
+  In a real app, you'd authenticate the user before allowing them to enroll a new credential.

 * There are no rate limits to enrolling or using credentials.

-  In a real app, you might want to issue a proof-of-work challenge.
+  In a real app, you might want to apply a server-side per-user/IP rate limit, or issue a proof-of-work challenge to the client before sending a registration or login challenge.

-* Username restrictions (3 - 16 characters of ASCII letters and/or numbers) are entirely arbitrary
+* Username restrictions (3 - 16 characters of ASCII letters and/or numbers) to limit storage
-  for the purposes of this demo.
-This is mainly to limit storage requirements and prevent the insertion of email addresses.
+  requirements and prevent the insertion of email addresses, and aren't a functional limitation of `webauthn-rs`.

   Your may wish to apply different constraints in your application.

 * Passkey enrollment and authentication challenges are stored in an encrypted client-side cookie.
   This cookie may be replayed for up to 5 minutes.

-  In a real application, you'd issue and store challenges in a distributed system that only allows them to be used exactly once.
+  In a real application, you'd issue and store challenges in a distributed system that allows them to be used exactly once.

+* One side-effect of using an encrypted client-side cookie is that it can only store one flow state (authentication `xor` registration) at a time.
+Starting another flow while one is in progress will overwrite the first one.

+  However, this demo can have multiple flows running at the same time from different browsers (or users).

-* The encryption key for the client side cookie is passed as a regular command line argument or an environment variable, which can leak in some deployment types.
+* The encryption key for the client side cookie is passed as a regular command line argument or an environment variable, which can leak in some environments.

   In a real application, you'd read the encryption key from a file on disk, and protect that.

-* The application can only process one authentication and one registration flow per user account at a time.
-Starting another authentication or registration flow while one is in progress will overwrite the first one.

-  This is a side-effect of storing challenges in an encrypted client-side cookie.

-* There's no way to label enrolled credentials.

-* There's no way to remove an enrolled credential.
+* There's no way to relabel or remove an enrolled credential.